durpyneko/RemindNeko/README.md

     ██║  ██║███████╗██║ ╚═╝ ██║██║██║ ╚████║██████╔╝██║ ╚████║███████╗██║  ██╗╚██████╔╝     じしˍ,)ノ
     ╚═╝  ╚═╝╚══════╝╚═╝     ╚═╝╚═╝╚═╝  ╚═══╝╚═════╝ ╚═╝  ╚═══╝╚══════╝╚═╝  ╚═╝ ╚═════╝
 ```
-This is a practice project for learning the Rust language more after previously making [Tauri](https://tauri.app/) projects.
+This is a practice project for learning about of the Rust language.
+It is currently in development and doesn't do much yet.

 Features to this will include settings for alert through either a discord webhook message or just a regular system notification.